muhammad-bats/Neural-Insight-Study-Pack/Analysis and Visualization.md

 ```bash
   pip install kaggle
 ```
-> Refer to Study Pack 1 for more information on Conda Environments.
+> Refer to `Artificial Intelligence and Computer Vision` branch for more information on Conda Environments.

 Once the library is installed, you can download a dataset from Kaggle using the following Python script:
 ```python